Common Mortgage Mistakes Borrowers Make

 While this may be a no-brainer, it still reigns supreme.
 Avoid bankruptcy and foreclosure, plain and simple.
 Either could keep you out of the mortgage game for several years (up to seven years in fact!) for obvious reasons.

-Also avoid mortgage lates.
-Even if your credit score is sufficient to meet minimum underwriting guidelines, late mortgage payments that show up on your credit report can disqualify you with many banks and lenders.
+Even if your credit scores are high enough to meet minimum underwriting guidelines, late mortgage payments that show up on your credit report can disqualify you with many banks and lenders.
+Especially recent ones.
 Makes sense doesn’t it?

 2. Not Locking Your Mortgage Rate

-If you fail to (or forget to) lock the interest rate on your mortgage, it could go up.
+If you fail to (or forget to) lock the interest rate on your mortgage, your rate could go up.
 A lot.

 Yes, you have the choice to lock or float when you apply for a mortgage, but make sure you understand both options and keep an eye on interest rates before and during the home loan process.

-[See more common refinance mistakes if you already own a home.]
+[See common refinance mistakes if you already own a home.]

 Not figuring out how much you can afford well before beginning your property search.
 You should get pre-qualified or pre-approved before you even start looking at homes.